+Figure 2.47 Overview of the NIC Virtualization Solution

-In the middle, SmartNIC and DPDK are offering the best compromise for a SDN usage.
-Smart NIC are proposing very high performance, but this is still not a fully mature solution (lots of implementations vendor specific, no agreed standard).
+In the middle of this matrix chart, SmartNIC and DPDK are offering the best compromise for SDN usage.
+Smart NICs propose very high performance, but this is still not a fully mature solution (lots of implementations vendor specific, but no agreed standards).
+Figure 2.48 lists the feature sets of this chapter’s examinations.